Primary Navigation Mobile

 Volkswagen ID.3 engines, drive and performance

-When the ID.3 was launched, Volkswagen used to offer it with a 150hp electric motor – but it axed that version when it facelifted the car in 2023.
-Now, the only motor you can have is a 204hp unit, which should offer more than enough poke for most drivers.
-However, there’s still no performance-focused GTX variant to compete with the MG 4 XPower.
+Volkswagen has continued to chop and change the range of powertrains on the ID.3.
+Volkswagen used to offer it with a 150hp electric motor – but it axed that version when it facelifted the car in 2023.
+Initially after this update, the only motor you could have was a 204hp unit, though there are now four models now on offer, all remaining rear-wheel-drive

 Traction is excellent, and the ID.3 delivers rapid response well into motorway speeds.
 You won’t get caught out on slip roads in one of these, and your ability to safely overtake slower traffic is never in doubt.
 There is occasionally the slightest of pauses between applying the accelerator and the vehicle’s reaction.
 The performance also doesn’t thump you in the back in the same way as a Tesla Model 3 Performance, which may deter thrill seekers.